 Dr. Joel Tranquilla will be leading Vancouver's Choral Revels! clinic.

 Tracy Stener is a Music specialist with Edmonton Public Schools, who completed her Master’s Education focusing on music, literacy and movement for Early Education.
 She is presently at Bannerman School in Edmonton, Alberta.

 Both Tracy Stener and Christie Noble are dedicated to providing the best Musical experiences for the students they teach, with a dominant interest in Literacy.
 They have published four resource books for educators in the area of music and literacy, and do numerous presentations and workshops with children, educators, and parents of children ages 2-12.

-Tracy Stener and Christie Noble will be leading Vancouver's Elementary Choral clinic.
+Tracy Stener and Christie Noble and Diana Clark will be leading Vancouver's Elementary Choral clinic.

 Christie Noble, recently retired, is a Music Specialist as well.
 She developed and implemented a music/literacy program for the Early Education Program at Mayfield School for over 10 years.